physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="announcements"></a> Announcements

+- <a name="2024.02.29"></a>__February 29, 2024:__ We are [now accepting](https://groups.google.com/g/physionet-challenges/) unofficial phase submissions for the 2023 Challenge.
+Please read the [submissions instructions](submissions), double check your code, and [submit](https://docs.google.com/forms/d/e/1FAIpQLScFZNXv5rc-KlBxZMBB5IX8jRWHR-hADuheOtRWs5x1XzZo4w/viewform?usp=sf_link) your code when ready.

 - <a name="2024.01.25"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/c/PBaLtvnwuRA)!
 Please read this website for details and share questions and comments on [Challenge forum](https://groups.google.com/g/physionet-challenges/).
 This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/) and [AWS](https://aws.amazon.com/).

 - <a name="2024.01.11"></a>__January 11, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 will open soon!
 Please stay tuned for more information.